 The teaching of music in class is primarily aimed at developing the children’s understanding and appreciation of the subject.
 Pupils’ natural musicianship skills are developed and honed through singing and aural work (to develop musical memory, the inner ear and a true sense of pitch), use of classroom percussion (to develop a sense of rhythm and pulse) and through exploring the four main pillars of the music curriculum: performing, composing, listening and appraising.

-All pupils are taught to sing and to play tuned and untuned percussion and are introduced to the basics of music theory in class.
-Pupils in Year 3 learn how to play the recorder and read treble clef notation as part of their weekly curriculum lessons.
+All pupils are taught to sing and to play tuned and un-tuned percussion and are introduced to the basics of music theory in class.
+Pupils in our Prep School (Year 3) learn how to play the recorder and read treble clef notation as part of their weekly curriculum lessons.
 They also undertake a comprehensive project on ‘The Orchestra’ in class.
 Many of them then go on to take up an orchestral instrument as a result.

 The school also has a thriving choral department and pupils are encouraged to join either the Junior or Senior choir.
 These choirs participate in various concerts and events, to which all parents are welcome.